microsoft/onnxruntime/docs/ReduceBinarySize.md

 # Reduce binary size
-To reduce compiled binary size, two arguments are available:
+To reduce compiled binary size, two options are available:

 - --include_ops_by_model=<path to directory of models\>
 - --include_ops_by_file=<path to a file\>

-The arguments empower building script of commenting out operators listed in execution provider(s), thereby downsizing build output.
+The options empower building to comment out operators listed in execution provider(s), thereby downsizing the output.

 ## include_ops_by_model
 The argument enables the compile binary of including only operators consumed by models in the specified directory.